 O’Neil Robinson House, 1821

-In 1835 Robert A. Chapman, a prominent Bethel businessman and real estate developer, purchased the Robinson House; by 1881, the house had become the residence of Chapman’s daughter, Sarah Walker (Chapman) Foster, and her husband, Enoch Foster, Jr., the latter once a Judge of the Maine Supreme Court.
-The Fosters enlarged and redesigned the house into the Italianate residence we see today.
+In 1835 Robert A. Chapman, a prominent Bethel businessman and real estate developer, purchased the Robinson House; by 1874, he had enlarged and redesigned the structure into the impressive Italianate residence we see today.
+In the 1880s, the house became the residence of Chapman’s daughter, Sarah Walker (Chapman) Foster, and her husband, Enoch Foster, Jr., the latter once a Judge of the Maine Supreme Court.

 Dr. Moses Mason House, 1813

 Period Room Tours: July & August, Thursday through Saturday, 1:00 to 4:00 PM; other times by appointment (207-824-2908).
 Admission by donation.